marspafll/resources/lego-robot-design/cad/README.md

 Your model will look more realistic and be easier to understand if you apply the same colors as the parts we have in real life.
 You can either choose a color before taking a part from the library, or pick a color while you have a part selected, and then click on the larger color rectangle to apply it to the selected part.

 ![color picker](./colors.png)

+#### Learn more through YouTube

+Those are the bare basics, but if you're stuck, you might have more luck if you watch a video.
+Try [this one](https://www.youtube.com/watch?v=-vxM2vLiBRs) to start.

 ### Bricklink Studio